 Keeping in touch days

 There are some roles where you may be called upon for advice with particular clients, projects, etc. Therefore the regulations permit you to arrange a maximum 10 “keeping in touch days” while you are on maternity leave.
 In effect, these are additional working days which your employer would pay you for, on top of your statutory maternity pay.
-Over a 39 week statutory maternity pay period, 10 days may seem irrelevant, but this equates to 2 weeks additional pay.
+Depending on your normal working pattern and what is agreed, 10 keeping in touch days could provide a useful amount of additional income.

 If, while on maternity leave, you worked more than 10 additional days for your employer, you would lose one weeks maternity pay for each week in which additional days were logged.
 Under current regulations, these additional days are only allowed to begin at least two weeks after your baby is born (four weeks if you work in a factory).
 While some employers may welcome these additional “keeping in touch days”, they are optional and your employer is not legally obliged to agree to any requests.